YELLOW ONION SKIN DYE¶

 Dyeing with onion dye

-- Optional (not necessary) mordant the fibres with alum for color fastness
+- Optional (preferred) mordant the fibres with alum or other mordant for color fastness

 - Put the wet fibres in the dyebath and simmer for an hour, then leave overnight